Steps to Take If You Are Facing Race or National Origin Discrimination

 Get Help From Top San Jose Discrimination Attorneys

 If you have been the victim of employment discrimination, it is important to understand the remedies that are available.
-Call the San Jose discrimination attorneys from the Costanzo Law Firm today at 408-993-8493.
+Call the San Jose discrimination attorneys from the Costanzo Law Firm, APC today at 408-993-8493.